 Andres Toome, the architect, has designed a very nice addition to the front of the building:

-Initially, Sunbeam will use the first floor of the north wing (on the right in the plans above) as the day center.
-Offices will be in the center.
-A youth center now uses the south wing, and a kindergarten uses the second floor of the north wing.
+Sunbeam currently uses the first floor of the north wing (on the right in the plans above) as the day center.
+Offices and therapy rooms are in the center.
 We’ve rented most of the second floor to the Salvation Army.
 Of course, in the future we hope to expand Sunbeam to include all of the building.
 We have full rights to (and responsibility for) the entire building and grounds.

 The outside of the building looks rough, but it’s actually in pretty good shape.
-Andres thinks we can get an EU grant to add exterior insulation (which will also improve the looks).
+Andres thinks we can get an EU grant to add exterior insulation (which will create significant savings on utilities and also improve the looks) [this was done in late 2018!].
 EU funding has already paid for a new roof and new windows for the entire building.
 Much of the electrical wiring is new.
 It has a full security system with cameras, and much of the interior (maybe 60%) has been renovated to some degree and is usable without any major repair.
 Much of it needs a fresh coat of paint and a good scrubbing.

-It has a kitchen (which needs renovation), an assembly hall (that’s in good shape) with room for maybe 100 people, and several large rooms and bathrooms for Sunbeam, two conference rooms and several offices.
+It has a kitchen, an assembly hall (that’s in good shape) with room for maybe 100 people, and several large rooms and bathrooms for Sunbeam, two conference rooms and several offices.
 It sits on a big lot in the city center, bordering on a new church building and a new office building.

 We have received some funding and grants to completely renovate the area for Sunbeam: renovate two large rooms and a hallway, widen several doors, install two new bathrooms, replace the wiring, and re-do the entrance.
 The heating system has been completely updated as has much of the electrical and plumbing.
 Alas, the stairwells are still ‘soviet’ and need help.